 The Center for Southern Folklore celebrates the diverse array of cultural heritages of the South, including the art and music born from them — and fittingly, this rich cultural hub is right in the heart of the cultural nexus that is Memphis.
 They offer tours, shows, films and exhibits, all for free (and sometimes with a suggested donation).
 They also put on many live events and festivals.
 Go soak up some culture while you are out soaking up the sun.
 They are open Monday through Friday from 11 a.m. to 6 p.m.; Saturday from 2 p.m. to 11 p.m.; and Sunday from 2 p.m. to 8 p.m.
 Times for tours and special programs can be booked in advance.

 Encounter more than 100 years of Memphis history for free at Elmwood Cemetery.
 Underneath the canopy of the all the old trees lies the remains of some of the people who helped shaped Memphis.
 There is no charge to visit, but it does cost if you want a docent-led tour.
 Either way, it is a fun and interesting way to spend a nice afternoon.
 The cemetery is open from 8 a.m. to 4:30 p.m. daily.

 Enjoy Concerts at Overton Park Shell

 Built during the 1930s and acknowledged as the location of Elvis Presley’s first professional rock ‘n’ roll show, the Overton Park Shell (formerly known as the Levitt Shell) is an iconic outdoor performing arts pavilion located in Overton Park.
 Every summer and fall, the Shell hosts more than 50 free concerts (yes, all free!) with artists across multiple genres, including blues, gospel, country and rock being the typical genres of the shows.
 So as the weather gets warmer, keep this live music venue on your radar.
 There is no better way to spend an evening than outside listening to live music.
-Dates and times of shows are available at the Levitt Shell website.
+Dates and times of shows are available are on their website.

 See the Meditation Garden at Graceland